menandmice/micetro_docs/guides/admin-manual/admin_subnet_monitoring_events.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Subnet monitoring is enabled in the :ref:`admin-system-settings`.
 Click the **Settings** button in the upper-right corner to go to the System Settings where you can enable subnet monitoring in the system and configure email notifications.

-When enabled, the system monitors the free addresses in DHCP address pools and subnets, and performs an action if the number of free addresses goes below a user-definable threshold.
+When enabled, the system monitors the free addresses in DHCP address pools and subnets and acts if the number of free addresses goes below a user-definable threshold.

 When subnet monitoring is enabled, a new column, **Monitoring**, is added when viewing the subnet list.
 To filter the view by this column and quickly see all subnets that are monitored, you can enter "Monitor: Yes" in the Quick Filter search box.